 The school will follow the recruitment and selection procedures when making decisions about the suitability of prospective employees.
-This will include: conducting the relevant checks, the school will carry out an online search as part of due diligence on shortlisted candidates this may help identify any incidents or issues that have happened, and are publically available online, which the school might want to explore with the applicant at interview obtaining appropriate references and information from interviews.
+This will include: conducting the relevant checks, carrying out an online search as part of due diligence on shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publically available online, which the school might want to explore with the applicant at interview obtaining appropriate references and information from interviews.